Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Comparison between numerical and experimental results

+The simulations yielded a closure time of $t_c = 49.38$ s, showing reasonable agreement with the experimental measurement, and justifying the choice of initial condition for the simulations.
+Moreover, although the choice of initial condition is also expected to have an effect on the value of $t_\mathrm{sim}$, which roughly represents the time required for the solution to enter the intermediate asymptotic self-similar regime, our numerical experiments suggest only a weak dependence.
+As discussed in Appendix~\ref{app:B}, the BCs (no-flux versus influx) have much a stronger effect.

 Figure~\ref{fig:pre_closure}\subref{fig:pc2} compares the self-similar gravity current shape $H(\xi/\xi_f)$ as obtained from theory (i.e., the solution of Eq.~\eqref{eq:ppode} described in Section~\ref{sec:ODE_solve}) to numerical simulation of the governing lubrication PDE and experimental measurements.
 The numerical profiles from the PDE were rescaled using the transformation in Eq.~\eqref{eq:h_H_transform} in the time period $t \in [t_\mathrm{sim},t_c]$.
-The theoretical, rescaled numerical, and rescaled experimental profiles show good quantitative collapse near the front, $\xi/\xi_f=1$.
+The theoretical, rescaled numerical, and rescaled experimental profiles show collapse near the front, $\xi/\xi_f=1$. {Note that, since the self-similarity here is a local concept, good agreement appears in a region near the front ($\xi/\xi_f=1$), and before the $H(\xi/\xi_f)$ profile shape reaches its maximum.
+Disagreement starts to appear beyond the maximum point of the rescaled profile.}

 As shown in Fig.~\ref{fig:pre_closure}\subref{fig:pc1}, the linear proportionality between $x_f(t)/x_0$ and $(\tau/t_c)^\delta$ holds well for $t > t_\mathrm{sim} \approx 27.99$ s.
 This observation is made by first performing a linear fit on $x_f(t)/x_0$ values from the last 600 time steps of the simulation before closure to yield the pre-factor value of $\beta \approx 0.38$.
 Then, we work `backwards,' comparing the local value of $x_f(t)/x_0$ at each scaled time $(\tau/t_c)^\delta$ to the linear fit $\beta (\tau/t_c)^\delta$ up to that instant of time.
 Finally, $t_\mathrm{sim}$ is taken to be the threshold at which the local value of the curve disagrees with the linear fit by more than $\approx 1\%$.
 This analysis suggest that the time interval over which the intermediate self-similar asymptotics hold should be approximately $[t_\mathrm{sim},t_c]$.
 Appendix~\ref{app:B} provides further discussion on the possible reasons for any disagreement observed in the rescaled profiles shown in Fig.~\ref{fig:pre_closure}\subref{fig:pc2}.